instrumenta/kubeval/docs/index.md

   kubeval <file> [file...] [flags]

 Flags:
+  -d, --directories strings         A comma-separated list of directories to recursively search for YAML documents
-  -f, --filename string             filename to be displayed when testing manifests read from stdin (default "stdin") -h, --help                        help for kubeval
+      --exit-on-error               Immediately stop execution when the first error is encountered -f, --filename string             filename to be displayed when testing manifests read from stdin (default "stdin") --force-color                 Force colored output even if stdout is not a TTY -h, --help                        help for kubeval
       --ignore-missing-schemas      Skip validation for resource definitions without a schema -v, --kubernetes-version string   Version of Kubernetes to validate against (default "master") --openshift                   Use OpenShift schemas instead of upstream Kubernetes --schema-location string      Base URL used to download schemas.
-Can also be specified with the environment variable KUBEVAL_SCHEMA_LOCATION (default "https://raw.githubusercontent.com/garethr")
+Can also be specified with the environment variable KUBEVAL_SCHEMA_LOCATION (default "https://kubernetesjsonschema.dev")
-      --strict                      Disallow additional properties not in schema --version                     Display the kubeval version information and exit
+      --skip-kinds strings          Comma-separated list of case-sensitive kinds to skip when validating against schemas --strict                      Disallow additional properties not in schema --version                     version for kubeval
 ```

 The command has three important features: